drhsqlite/fossil-mirror/www/javascript.md

 This is not to say that Fossil’s fall-backs for such cases are always as elegant and functional as a no-JS purist might wish.
-That is simply because [the vast majority of web users run with JavaScript enabled](#stats), and a minority of those run with some kind of conditional JavaScript blocking in place.
+That is simply because [the vast majority of web users run with JavaScript enabled](#stats), and a minority of those run with some kind of [conditional JavaScript blocking](#block) in place.
 Fossil’s active developers do not deviate from that norm enough that we have many no-JS purists among us, so the no-JS case doesn’t get as much attention as some might want.
 We do [accept code contributions][cg], and we are philosophically in favor of graceful fall-backs, so you are welcome to appoint yourself the position of no-JS czar for the Fossil project!

-We cover some of the common arguments against JavaScript [below](#debate), with our rebuttals to them.

 Evil is in actions, not in nouns: we do not believe JavaScript *can* be evil.
 It is an active technology, but the actions that matter here